Characters / Kiwi Blitz

 Steffi's father and owner of the Mecha Machen design and manufacturing company.
 Kickstarts the plot by giving Steffi the Kiwibot on her 14th birthday.
 Fully supports his daughter's decision to become a superhero, until she gets herself into actual danger that is.
 Not a particularly responsible father.

 A policeman in the NYPD, the son of the current Police Chief.
 Out of all the police shown he is the only one who seems to really want to stand up to the various supercriminals running around causing trouble, and he is always quick to point out that while Steffi is a vigilante, it's the people she's ''fighting against'' who are the real villains.
 Serves as Steffi's one and only ally in the police.
-He loses his arm in a fight with Gear, and has it replaced with a robotic prosthetic bristling with weaponry.
+He loses his arm in a fight with Gear, and has it replaced with a bionic prosthetic bristling with weaponry.

 A seasoned NYPD veteran, the chief of police and father of Reed.
 He does not approve of Blitz's antics.